 Why was it amended?

 The previous iteration of the law in 1975 (Presidential Decree No. 850, an amendment to the Labor Code of the Philippines) stated that service charges “collected by hotels, restaurants, and other similar establishments shall be distributed at the rate of 85 percent for all covered employees and 15 percent for management.”

-More than 40 years since then, the law has been amended to give 100 percent of service charges to covered employees instead.
-According to Senator Joel Villanueva, who also serves as the Chair of the Senate Committee on Labor, Employment and Human Resources Development, this law will now allow “our frontline service workers to enjoy the fruits of their labor, the reward for providing good, quality service.”
+More than 40 years since, the law has been amended to give 100 percent of service charges to covered employees instead.
+According to Senator Joel Villanueva, who also serves as the Chair of the Senate Committee on Labor, Employment, and Human Resources Development, this law will now allow “our frontline service workers to enjoy the fruits of their labor, the reward for providing good, quality service.”

 What will the law do?

 The law essentially mandates all establishments that collect service charge to distribute it “completely and equally” among covered employees—meaning all workers directly employed by the covered establishment “regardless of position, designation or employment status.”

 The only exceptions to this are managerial employees, or “those vested with powers or prerogatives to lay down and execute management policies or hire, transfer, suspend, lay-off, recall, discharge, assign or discipline employees or to effectively recommend such managerial actions.”

 Regular employees will benefit from this as they will be the ones to receive the distributed service charge.
 However, managerial level employees are excluded.

 While previously, businesses used the 15 percent of the collected service charge to incentivize managers (and cover other expenses such as breakages and losses), the current law does not have any allocation for this.
 This, in turn, will also impact business owners as they will have to find other sources to cover the previous 15 percent.

 Can managerial employees demand for an increase or incentive, considering they are not covered by the new service charge law?